What is a commercial mortgage?

 What information do commercial mortgage lenders require?

-Every lender will have slightly different requirements but they will all want to answer three key questions
+Every lender will have slightly different requirements but they will all want answers to three key questions

 • Who are you?
 Lenders will undertake Know Your Customer (KYC) checks to confirm identities and prevent risks.